-Have your logo as a profile picture, a cover image that portrays what the brand does, a short bio mentioning accounts and hashtags (include keyword phrases in the bio), and a link to your website in the website field.
+Have your logo as a profile picture, a cover image that portrays what the brand does, a short bio mentioning accounts (your partners/collaborators/etc) and hashtags (include keyword phrases in the bio), and a link to your website in the website field.
 Have a short username - your brand will have more chances of getting mentions from users, influencers, and brands.

 Add your country as a location if you have global customers or if your customers are from your country, add your city as a location if your customers are from your city.

 Include a link in the bio because when you hover over an account on Twitter, the bio is visible but not the website field.

 A brand must have more number of followers than the accounts it follows (social proof that the brand is valuable).
 Follow key influencers, team members, partners, and other stakeholders.
 Follow back relevant accounts.